 Attend events with a plan and always try to learn something new.
 Prepare yourself for the event.
 Develop open-ended questions to ignite a conversation.
 Bring business cards but don’t give your business card to everyone you meet.
 Give cards to those who ask you for it.
 Try to sit with strangers.
 Don’t forget to mingle.

 Making The Most Out Of Your Network Marketing Campaign

 Keep track of people you meet.
 Keep in touch with them and deepen your emotional connection.
 Establish a mutual beneficial relationship with other business people and potential clients/ customers.
 Meet with the group members individually so you get to know them better and try to build quality connections.
 Consider other group members as resources. focus on the group; listen and think about how you can help them.
 Focus on giving.
 Build trust within the group.

 Don’t spam on social networks.
-Use the platforms designed for General Manager to build relationships and expand your network.
+Use the platforms designed for Consultant to build relationships and expand your network.

 Limit self-promotion.
 Don’t sell.
 Build relationships.
 Be as helpful as you can.
 Share relevant information with others as people love to learn new things.
 Participate in discussions.
 Let others know you’re real.
 Be approachable.
 Treat your online connections just as valuable as your offline connections.